gasseklopper/portfolio_mmo/README.md

 ```
 - clone or download this [repo](https://github.com/gasseklopper/portfolio_mmo) and start index.html in your main browser.
 - /index.html is the html file
-- Custom Css From Markus Morley is in the compiled version of dist/spectre.css file at the end.
+- Custom Css From Markus is in the compiled version of dist/spectre.css file at the end.
 - search for ```/*!
 Custom Css From Markus */```
 - the source scss files are in the folder src/custommmo
 - to use spectre CSS framework follow the next parts, espcially the section Compiling custom version.